 Sperms are preserved in specialised cryovials and can be later used for the desired treatment .
 Oocytes are cryopreserved using a process called vitrification.
 It is a rapid and simple procedure based on solidification of the cells and the surrounding solution thus preventing the formation of ice crystals which might damage the structure of the gamete.

-The collection of the gametes from the individual is done after screening the patient for HIV and Hep B and C .
+The collection of the gametes from the individual is done after screening the patient for HIV and Hepatitis B and Hepatitis C (Few of Sexually Transmitted Diseases).
 The gametes are then used at a minimum of 6 months from collection and the individuals are tested again to confirm seronegativity.
 Once this is confirmed the gametes can then be used for the desired process.
 In conclusion the method of gamete preservation through cryopreservation done before chemotherapy can provide these individuals with high chances of leading a qualitative reproductive life.